-13.20 PIT HEAD LOSSES
+13.20 Pit Head losses

-To be calculated using procedure in the ARR and AustRoads design procedures.
+To be calculated using procedure in the ARR and Austroads design procedures.

-13.21 PROPERTY CONNECTIONS
+13.21 Property Connections

-A property connection shall be placed at the lowest point of each property.

-Stormwater outlets for all allotments shall be connected to an underground drain.
+A property connection shall be placed at the lowest point of each property and shall be connected to an underground drain.

-Whenever depth of a connection is critical for adequate lot control the invert level shall be calculated and shown on the plans.
+Property connections are required to control the whole of the allotment.
+Whenever depth of a connection is critical and is required to be deeper for adequate lot control, the invert level of the property connection shall be calculated and shown on the plans.

-Refer Standard Drawings for the property connection arrangement.
+Refer Standard Drawings for the property connection arrangement and minimum depth requirement.

-13.22 SURFACE DRAINAGE
+13.22 Surface Drainage